EspejoLuis/quantlib-multilang/docs/devlogs/devlog_09_25.md

 - Added check on serial number =0 for LongDate, ShortDate, IsoDate.
 - Added some tests for `>=` and `<=`.

-## 9 Sep 2025 - Tuesda - Date - Rust:
+## 9 Sep 2025 - Tuesday - Date - Rust/C#

 - To allign with Quantlib, use `panic!` instead of `assert`.
 - Added integration tests.
 - Added null cases tests for `long_date`, `short_date`, `iso_date`.
+- C#:
+  - Reviewing
+  - Added null date `Date()`.
+  - Added `IsLeap()`

+> Note:
+>
+> - In Rust/C++: Declaring a variable const makes the code efficient because the variable doesn't need to be build every time there is a call.
+Important for vector like `YEAR_IS_LEAP`.
+> - In C#: use `static readonly` meaning it’s created once at class load time and you can’t reassign it.
+> - `readonly`:
+>   - For value types (like int, double, struct) --> variable can only be assigned in its declaration, or inside a constructor
+>   - For reference types (like string, arrays, classes) --> variable always points to the same array but it can be modified.

 ### TODO:

-- Should I call length and unit with .length or .length()
-- Remove some partialOrd where not needed.
-- ❓ Thinking about having `enum month` in a proper `month.rs`
-- What about using Size (usize) instead of MonthIndex or WeekDayIndex
+- C#: review everything according to new strategy:

+  - Unit Test:
+    - Null Date
+  - Review all tests;
+    - Unit
+    - Integration

 - C++:

-  - ❌ EVERYTHING!!!

-- C#: review everything according to new strategy:

   - ❌ EVERYTHING!!!